Art Background

 Five Decades of Excellence ─ Our Story, the Origins & More

 The name "Sunrise Drum" combines the Wôbanaki ('People of the 'Dawn' or 'Sunrise') with Paul-René's last name <Tamburro> meaning "drum."
 His Abenaki name, translated to him by Cécile Wawanolet (pictured in the far left), also contains the word 'drum': MôjassadopSpiwiPakholigan – "Began with a Drum."
-This name, given to him during his adolescent years while a participant in the East Coast "Powwow circuit," reflects a large amount of time spent sitting at the drum learning Northern, Southern, and Eastern song traditions.

-Molly (on the far right of the picture) is wearing a broach PR-made.
-The name "Sunrise Drum" combines the Wôbanaki ('People of the 'Dawn' or 'Sunrise') with Paul-René's last name <Tamburro> meaning "drum."
-His Abenaki name, translated to him by Cécile Wawanolet, also contains the word 'drum': Môjassadop Spiwi Pakholigan – "Began with a Drum."
-This name, given to him during his adolescent years while a participant in the East Coast "Powwow circuit," reflects a large amount of time spent sitting at the drum learning Northern, Southern, and Eastern song traditions.
+"Began with a Drum" given to him during his adolescent years while a participant in the East Coast "Powwow circuit," reflects a large amount of time spent sitting at the drum learning Northern, Southern, and Eastern song traditions.

 Over Fifty Years Learning Art & Culture

-PR's learning included an apprenticeship in chasing & repoussé in the 1970′s.
+Paul-René learned chasing and repoussé silver and copper work through an apprenticeship in the 1970′s.
 He has worked in the Indigenous World all of his life.
 His ancestry is mixed Amerindian, European and African.
-He is enrolled in 2 state-recognized tribes.
-One from his family - the Nulhegan Abenaki (VT), & one, the Shawnee Piqua (AL) through marriage.

 Sunrise Drum